 How To Talk To Someone With Anxiety

 Nearly 40 million people in the United States alone live with an anxiety disorder.
 This amounts to roughly 18% of the population.
-If you haven't come into contact with someone who has anxiety yet, you likely will at some point in your life.
-Someone you know might be having chronic anxiety thoughts and may not be aware that they have an anxiety disorder.
+If you haven't come into contact with someone who has an anxiety disorder yet, you likely will at some point in your life.
+Someone you know might be feeling anxious or experiencing chronic anxiety thoughts and may not be aware that they have an anxiety disorder.
 Being on the outside looking in is hard when you see someone you care about in distress.
 People generally want to help someone who has anxiety but may not be sure how.

 Getty